 Rider Broncs (2-7) at Niagara Purple Eagles (4-4)

-The Rider Broncs and the Niagara Purple Eagles meet in college basketball MAAC-tion from the Gallagher Center on Friday afternoon.
+The Rider Broncs and the Niagara Purple Eagles meet Saturday in college basketball action from Gallagher Center.

 Rider enters this one at 3-7 so far.
 As for Niagara, they’re sitting at 4-5 so far.
 This will be a rematch of Friday’s game featuring these teams.
 In that one, Rider took a six-point victory.
 Check back all season long for free college basketball picks at Sports Chat Place.

 Rider began the year on an ugly 1-6 streak over their first seven, falling to Syracuse, St. John’s, Manhattan, Iona (twice) and NJIT.
 After a win over Fairfield and a loss to Fairfield, Rider managed a 76-70 win over Niagara on Friday.